Pound Sterling soars amid upbeat market mood, BoE decision in focus

 Editors’ Picks

-EUR/USD extended its downward correction to the 1.0900 area following Wednesday's Fed-inspired rally.
-The data from Germany showed that the Manufacturing PMI declined to 41.6 in early March, making it hard for the Euro to preserve its strength.
+EUR/USD extended its downward correction below 1.0900 following Wednesday's Fed-inspired rally.
+Mixed PMI data from Germany and the Euro area make it difficult for the Euro to preserve its strength and cap the pair's upside ahead of US data.

-GBP/USD is trading close to 1.2800, holding positive momentum in early Europe on Thursday.
-A broadly weaker US Dollar, following the Fed policy decision, provides some support to the pair ahead of the key UK PMI data and the BoE policy announcements.

-Gold price sticks to gains above $2,200 mark, bulls take a brief pause amid risk-on
+Gold price retreats from record peak amid some profit-taking, Fed rate cut bets favour bulls

-Gold price (XAU/USD) retreats from a fresh record high touched earlier this Thursday, albeit manages to hold its neck above the $2,200 mark heading into the European session.
+Gold price (XAU/USD) retreats after hitting a fresh record high earlier this Thursday and trades just above the $2,200 round-figure mark during the first half of the European session, still up for the second straight day.

 Bitcoin price could hit a new ATH, but there’s a caveat to this bounce